cap-js/attachments/README.md

 > [!Note]
 > Starting from version 2.1.0, **separate mode** for object store instances is the default setting for multitenancy.
-> As of version 2.2.0, both the `standard` and `S3-standard` plans of the SAP Object Store offering are supported.
-> **Important:** The `S3-standard` plan is no longer available for new subscriptions.
-For new object store instances, use the `standard` plan.

 For multitenant applications, `@cap-js/attachments` must be included in the dependencies of both the application-level and mtx/sidecar package.json files.